Bbran4/dungeon-lord/README.md

 ### Tasks

-* ⬜ Card rewards
+* ✅ Card rewards *(buying a room in the shop, or winning one from a card pack, adds a real card to the player's hand — see Card Hand System)*
-* ⬜ Draft system
+* ⬜ Draft system *(no forced single-choice pick yet — the shop lets the player buy any/all of its 3 room + 3 passive offers, which is closer to a shop than a draft)*
-* ⬜ Card rarities *(`CardData.rarity` exists, unused in gameplay)*
+* ✅ Card rarities *(`RoomData.rarity` is now a real `GameEnums.Rarity` enum and actually drives gameplay-visible border color/tier on `RoomCard` — the first real use beyond an unused field)*
 * ⬜ Synergies
-* ⬜ Card packs *(a shop "card pack" already exists as a gold/room/passive lucky-dip — see Post-Wave Shop System — but it isn't a drafted-card pack in the originally designed sense)*
+* 🟡 Card packs *(a shop "card pack" exists as a gold/room-card/passive lucky-dip — see Post-Wave Shop System — functional, but not the originally-envisioned drafted-card pack)*

 ### Success Criteria